jsohlendorff/continuous_time_LTMLE/article.typ

 ] <thm:eif>

 #proof[
-        The proof is given in the Appendix.
+    The proof is given in the Appendix (Section @section:proofeif).
         ]

 #theorem("Adaptive selection of K")[